-Name of Course: English Composition II Sending Site: Colby Community College

-Osborne (Cloud County Community College)

-Name of Instructor: Robbyn Lamb, Rhonda Lippert-Bortz Grade Level: 12 a purpose so that the student will become proficient at selecting, researching, and writing about a topic for an extended paper.
+Name of Course: English Composition II Sending Site: Colby Community College Cloud County Community College Name of Instructor: Robbyn Lamb, Rhonda Lippert-Bortz Grade Level: 12 Pre-requisites: English IV/Composition I Course Content : This class is offered as a continuation of the fall Composition I class.
+The composition portion focuses on writing with a purpose so that the student will become proficient at selecting, researching, and writing about a topic for an extended paper.
 Considerable time is devoted to developing the type of research papers the students will be required to write in college.
 The literature portion deals primarily with important British writers such as Malory, Shakespeare, Byron, Keats, Shelley, Joyce, Bacon, and others.
-Tuition is collected during enrollment, but no additional books beyond those used in
+Tuition is collected during enrollment, but no additional books beyond those used in Composition I are required.